-The diagrams below indicate the principle of concentrating built form on the outside perimeter and / or "edge" of urban blocks or sites so that public outward facing building edges define public spaces and streets and the internal courtyards generated become semi private spaces for residents and communities to use for less public activities such as parking, recreation and services thus creating a continuum of public to private space.
+The diagrams below indicate the principle of concentrating built form on the outside perimeter and / or "edge" of urban blocks and / or subdivisions so that outward facing building edges define and activate the public spaces and streets.
+The internal courtyards that are generated become "semi-private" spaces for residents and communities to use for locally based activities such as parking, recreation and services thus creating a continuum of public to private space.